-The Information Line remains in service and integrated with the larger helpline, and has been extended to 7 days a week.
-The HSE reports that a low level of calls is being received.
+The Information Line remains in service and integrated with the larger helpline and the HSE reports that a low level of calls is being received.

 4. Smeartaking activity

 The total number of additional GP consultations was around 112,000.
 The estimated number of early repeat smear tests which took place between May 1st and December 31st is approximately 57,810, or just over half the number of consultations.